Who is it for?

 Students are required to read a number of books and articles prior to their arrival at the July intensive.
 Four of the six classes have required readings, short written assignments and one larger research paper (12–15 pages).
 In addition, the Independent Project requires a proposal outline, regular written updates and a final research paper (12–15 pages).
 The two half credit courses require a few short assignments.

 The ICPP is an academic program developed by an advisory committee composed of Wesleyan faculty and field professionals.
-All students will be asked to uphold the University's academic standards (outlined in Student Standards and Regulations) and apply themselves rigorously to the Program.
+All students will be asked to uphold the University's academic standards (outlined in Student Handbook) and apply themselves rigorously to the Program.

 The ICPP is interested in accepting students who will make the most of this dedicated time and, for nine months, make this program their priority.